agro23/SuperGalacticAgeCalculator/README.md

 * In Main.js use the above methods to process the user input

 * Add UI
-  - Make a form to enter birthdate, gender, and choose planet
+  - Make a form to enter birthdate, gender, and choose planet.
+    * require all answers
+    * take the date in date form
+    * the gender is a radio button
+    * the planet is a select menu
   - Make a Div for results of the conversion:
     * Age
     * Planetary Age